hassnain360/EC601_Project2/README.md

 - As a user, I want to decide if a tweet on twitter contains my client's name.
 - As a user, I want to classify tweets as containing positive or negative sentiments for my client.

-***Design Decisions***

 We decide to take the following approach in designing such application.
 We first explore the tools available to us.
 This includes exploring and testing multiple APIs which allow us to retrieve tweets from twitter, for example from a given string.
 We also will explore tools and APIs available to us that perform sentiment analysis on our given text.
 This is will be retreieved tweets in our case.
 Finally, we combine both components to make MVP.

-Design decisions in this application development include the following.
-We use python as the main development language since after API exploration we found out that python has the most APIs available for it.
-Integration and interfacing with Python langauge is the easiest and fastest as compared to other languages.
-These tools have already been written for Python.
-Another design decision that we are using is testing Google NLP package, for sentiment analysis.
-Though we could just download text and perform sentiment analysis on that, using Google's cloud has multiple benefits.
-One is that local NLP processing system, if sophisticated enough, would take processing power and time to perform.
-Given google cloud, we won't have to waste our storage and power on processing tweets.

 ## Phase 1a: API Exploration